-For comparison purpose, we examine four algorithms which have been proposed in [1, 3].
+For comparison purpose, we examine four algorithms which have been proposed in (Ramjee et al. 1994, Moon et al. 1998).
 Before introducing our proposed playout buffer algorithm in prior work, we describe the brief overviews of each playout buffer algorithm.